x1ao4/edition-manager-for-plex/README.md

 - Necessary third-party libraries installed using the command `pip3 install -r requirements.txt`.

 #### Usage
-1. Download the latest release package from [Releases](https://github.com/x1ao4/plex-edition-manager/releases) and extract it to a local directory.
+1. Download the latest release package from [Releases](https://github.com/x1ao4/edition-manager-for-plex/releases) and extract it to a local directory.
 2. Open the `/config/config.ini` file in the directory using a text editor, fill in your Plex server address (`address`) and [X-Plex-Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) (`token`), set the modules to write edition information and their order (`order`), and optionally fill in other configuration options as needed.
 3. In the Plex server settings, navigate to `Webhooks`, click on `Add Webhook`, and enter your Flask server address `http://IP address of the device running the script:8089` and `Save Changes`.
 (Non-Plex Pass subscribers do not need to fill this.)
 4. Open a terminal or command line tool, use the `cd` command to switch to the directory where the script is located.
-5. Use the command `python3 plex-edition-manager.py --all` to run the `add editions for all movies` task.
+5. Use the command `python3 edition-manager-for-plex.py --all` to run the `add editions for all movies` task.
 The script will process all movies within the configured scope (adding edition information) and display library information and processing results in the console.
 It will stop running after completing the task.
-6. Use the command `python3 plex-edition-manager.py --new` to run the `add editions for new movies` task.
+6. Use the command `python3 edition-manager-for-plex.py --new` to run the `add editions for new movies` task.
 The script will create a Flask server to listen for events from the Plex server.
 When there are new movies on the Plex server, the script will automatically process the new movies (adding edition information) and display the processing results in the console.
 After processing, it will continue to listen for events from the Plex server and handle new movies as they arrive, then resume listening.
-7. Use the command `python3 plex-edition-manager.py --reset` to run the `reset editions for all movies` task.
+7. Use the command `python3 edition-manager-for-plex.py --reset` to run the `reset editions for all movies` task.
 The script will process all movies within the configured scope (resetting/removing edition information) and display library information and processing results in the console.
 It will stop running after completing the task.

 #### Quick Start
 PC users can quickly start tasks by double-clicking the provided scripts:

-- To run the `add editions for all movies` task, double-click `pem-all.bat (Win)` or `pem-all.command (Mac)`.
+- To run the `add editions for all movies` task, double-click `emp-all.bat (Win)` or `emp-all.command (Mac)`.
-- To run the `add editions for new movies` task, double-click `pem-new.bat (Win)` or `pem-new.command (Mac)`.
+- To run the `add editions for new movies` task, double-click `emp-new.bat (Win)` or `emp-new.command (Mac)`.
-- To run the `reset editions for all movies` task, double-click `pem-reset.bat (Win)` or `pem-reset.command (Mac)`.
+- To run the `reset editions for all movies` task, double-click `emp-reset.bat (Win)` or `emp-reset.command (Mac)`.

 #### Automation
-For convenience, you can set up plex-edition-manager to run automatically using crontab or other task scheduling tools.
+For convenience, you can set up edition-manager-for-plex to run automatically using crontab or other task scheduling tools.

 - Add Editions for All Movies (Mac)

   1. Open the crontab file in the terminal with the command `crontab -e`.
-  2. Press `i` to enter insert mode and add the line `30 22 * * * /path/to/pem-all.command > /dev/null 2>&1`.
-(Replace `/path/to/pem-all.command` with the actual path to your script.)
+  2. Press `i` to enter insert mode and add the line `30 22 * * * /path/to/emp-all.command > /dev/null 2>&1`.
+(Replace `/path/to/emp-all.command` with the actual path to your script.)
   3. Press `Esc` to exit insert mode, type `:wq`, and press `Enter` to save changes and exit the editor.

   This sets up a scheduled task to run the `add editions for all movies` script every day at 10:30 PM.
 You can customize the frequency by modifying the time expression, such as `0 */3 * * *` to run every 3 hours or `*/30 * * * *` to run every 30 minutes.
 (The script will run in the background.)

 - Add Editions for New Movies (Mac)

-  1. Open the `pem-new.command` file with a text editor, add `sleep 10` on the second line, save the changes, and close the file.
+  1. Open the `emp-new.command` file with a text editor, add `sleep 10` on the second line, save the changes, and close the file.
   2. Open the crontab file in the terminal with the command `crontab -e`.
-  3. Press `i` to enter insert mode and add the line `@reboot /path/to/pem-new.command`.
-(Replace `/path/to/pem-new.command` with the actual path to your script.)
+  3. Press `i` to enter insert mode and add the line `@reboot /path/to/emp-new.command`.
+(Replace `/path/to/emp-new.command` with the actual path to your script.)
   4. Press `Esc` to exit insert mode, type `:wq`, and press `Enter` to save changes and exit the editor.

   This sets the `add editions for new movies` script to run on Mac startup, with a 10-second delay to ensure the Plex server starts before the script.
 (The script will run in the background.)

 - Add Editions for All Movies (NAS)

   Use the built-in task scheduler to add a scheduled task for `add editions for all movies`.
-After adding the task, enter `python3 /path/to/plex-edition-manager.py --all` in the `Run Command - User-Defined Script` field, then set the desired run time.
-(Replace `/path/to/plex-edition-manager.py` with the actual path to your script.)
+After adding the task, enter `python3 /path/to/edition-manager-for-plex.py --all` in the `Run Command - User-Defined Script` field, then set the desired run time.
+(Replace `/path/to/edition-manager-for-plex.py` with the actual path to your script.)

 - Add Editions for New Movies (NAS)

   Use the built-in task scheduler to set `add editions for new movies` to run at startup.
-After adding the task, enter `sleep 10 && python3 /path/to/plex-edition-manager.py --new` in the `Run Command - User-Defined Script` field.
+After adding the task, enter `sleep 10 && python3 /path/to/edition-manager-for-plex.py --new` in the `Run Command - User-Defined Script` field.
 This ensures the script runs 10 seconds after NAS startup, giving the Plex server time to start first.
-(Replace `/path/to/plex-edition-manager.py` with the actual path to your script.)
+(Replace `/path/to/edition-manager-for-plex.py` with the actual path to your script.)

 If the scripts fail to run as scheduled or on startup, you may need to replace `python3` with the full path to the Python interpreter.
 You can find the actual path to `python3` using the `which python3` command in the Mac terminal or NAS SSH.